pippim/pippim.github.io/_posts/2016/2016-09-30-What-is-the-difference-between-touch-file-and-^-file^.md

 ----------

 As mentioned in comments, `touch` is an external command and only operates on files. `>` is a shell built-in feature that serves many different purposes.
-Typically you would see it used like `cat source.fil > target.fil`.
+Sometimes you would see it used like `cat Source.txt > Target.txt`.

 A long form to empty a file would be:

 ```
-cat /dev/null > emptyme.fil
+cat /dev/null > EmptyMe.txt
 ```

-Using `> emptme.fil` accomplishes the same thing in a compact format of redirecting nothing to the file.
+Using `> EmptyMe.txt` accomplishes the same thing in a compact format of redirecting nothing to the file.